Creatiwity/witycms-doc/adminsettings.md

 ## Dashboard description

-When you are connected to the back-end,
+When you are connected to the administration, you can identify tree main zone.

 ![](post-news-01.png)